imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/async.md

 #### Notes

-- Use `BoundedSemaphore` over `Semaphore` in most cases unless you specifically need to allow unbalanced releases (rare).
+- Use `BoundedSemaphore` over `Semaphore` in most cases unless we specifically need to allow unbalanced releases (rare).
 - The error on over-release helps catch bugs early during testing.

 ### General Notes on Synchronization